Site update log

 Sputnik's technical description

 The Simplest Satellite was designed as a sealed ball-shaped container with the diameter of 580 millimeters.
-Its main body was made out of two semispheres two millimeters thick and connected by 36 bolts.
-Resin O-rings ensured sealed interface between semispheres.
-The top semisphere carried two antennas with two beams each.
+Its main body was made out of two hemispheres two millimeters thick and connected by 36 bolts.
+Resin O-rings ensured sealed interface between hemispheres.
+The top hemisphere carried two antennas with two beams each.
 One antenna had 2.4-meter beams, another 3.9 meter beams.
 A special spring mechanism was designed to deploy antennas to the angle of 35 degrees toward the main axis of the container, immediately after the spacecraft had separated from the rocket.
 (84) A laboratory at OKB-1 led by M. V. Krauyshkin, developed the antennas.
 (52)

 The PS satellite carried following internal components: